asgardphp/docs/orm.md

 [![Build Status](https://travis-ci.org/asgardphp/orm.svg?branch=master)](https://travis-ci.org/asgardphp/orm)

 The ORM package gives you the possibility to store, fetch, search entities and define their relations to each other.
+It works with the [Asgard Entity package](http://github.com/asgardphp/entity).

+##Installation
+**If you are using the Asgard Framework you don't need to install this library as it part of the default libraries that Asgard uses.**

+In your composer file:

+    "require": {
+        "asgard/orm": "dev-master"
+	}

 ##Entity Relations